Sonning Common Cycleway . Existing Surfced Routes . Background / The Working Party . Media - features. 2023 Survey Results . Contact Version

 We welcome applications from potential donors and fundraisers.
 Please get in touch if you are able to contribute directly or have the skills and experience of raising project funding in the public domain.

 A number of route options have been researched by the working group.
-A potential route runs to the west of the B481, from Kennylands Rd in Sonning Common to Chalkhouse Green Lane in Emmer Green.
+Potential routes run to the east or the west of the B481, from Kennylands Rd in Sonning Common to near the water tower in Emmer Green.
 The final route will be confirmed once agreements have been reached with landowners.

 .
 Back to Top

-Sonning Common Magazine Items .
-Click to open either of these, or find them via https://www.sonningcommonmagazine.org/
+Sonning Common Magazine - Click image to open either of these, or find them via sonningcommonmagazine.org

 .
 Back to Top